5 Health Benefits of Turmeric

 Turmeric is a potent spice that has received a lot of attention from health researchers for its natural health benefits.
-Turmeric is rich in active phytochemicals, including curcumin, the compound that provides its golden color, as well as many of its benefits.
+Turmeric is rich in bioactive compounds, including curcumin, the compound that provides its golden color as well as many of its benefits.
 Here are the top 7 benefits of turmeric.

-Acute inflammation can be beneficial for repairing damaged tissues and fighting off infection.
+Acute inflammation is a normal part of your immune response.
+It can be beneficial for repairing damaged tissues and fighting off infection.
 For example, the tissue surrounding a small injury will become swollen, showing that inflammation is doing its work to help with healing.

 Free radicals are highly reactive molecules that accumulate in the body over time and can damage our DNA and our cells, contributing to cellular aging.
 Many environmental factors can increase free radicals, including air pollution, fried foods, tobacco smoke, and pesticides.